 A market analysis relates directly to market forces affecting supply and demand.
-This study involves the effect of social, environmental, economic, governmental and site conditions on the universe of property appraised by the Houston County Appraisal District.
+This study involves the effect of social, environmental, economic, and governmental and site conditions on the universe of property appraised by the Houston County Appraisal District.

-The District reviews weekly local newspaper, the Houston County Courier and the Grapeland Messenger to stay abreast on changes in the local market.
-For information on both local and regional influences affecting supply and demand.
-State wide publications such as the Texas Real Estate Center's "Trends" magazine.
-Texas Association of Appraisal District's "The Appriser" and the Texas Association of Assessing Officers' "Texas Assessor's News" are reviewed periodically.
+The District reviews the weekly local newspaper, The Messenger, to stay abreast on changes in the local market.
+For information on both local and regional influences affecting supply and demand, State wide publications such as the Texas Real Estate Center's "Trends" magazine, Texas Association of Appraisal District's "The Appriser" and the Texas Association of Assessing Officers' "Texas Assessor's News" are reviewed periodically.
 Local real estate sales listing on the internet are also very helpful in identifying market trends.